 Supplementary Figure 3: Results of the organ of origin prediction task: a, accuracy on the validation set for all the trials run during the hyper-parameter search procedure showing a high performance of the models overall (mean hyper-parameter search accuracy = 0.849 and standard deviation = 0.292) and b, confusion matrix of the best validation model predictions per organ of origin (accuracy of 0.9835, precision of 0.9842, recall of 0.9835 and F1-score of 0.9836).

-Supplementary Figure 4: a-c, Kaplan-Meier survival curves predicted by DeepOS with (orange) and without (green) pre-training, compared to the observed (blue) curve of OS among patients in the test cohort (a), the training cohort (b) and the validation cohort (c).
+Supplementary Figure 4: a-d, Kaplan-Meier survival curves predicted by DeepOS with and without pre-training and with pretrained hyper-parameters (and new training on survival), compared to the observed curve of OS among patients in the test cohort (b), the training cohort (c) and the validation cohort (d).

 Supplementary Figure 5: a, Line chart of the C-indexes computed according to the mean OS of 10 subgroups of 50 patients derived from the test cohort and predicted using DeepOS with (blue, left) and without (green, right) pre-training on organ prediction. b, Bar charts representing the distributions of the percentage of patients experiencing the survival event per time interval/bin, including censored events (top chart) or not (bottom chart).
 One time interval accounts for 72 days.
 OS: overall survival.

 Supplementary Figure 6: a, Bar chart of the C-indexes of DeepOS without pre-training according to the tumor type (compared to Figure 6a corresponding to fine-tuned DeepOS results).
 We considered only tumor types represented within the test cohort by at least three samples associated with uncensored survival outcome.
 The red dotted line indicates a C-index of 0.50 (random prediction).
 The black line indicates a C-index of 0.715, which refers to the median C-index of DeepOS pan-cancer predictions.
-Patient numbers are represented above the bars. b, Gaussian distribution of the mean SHAP values.
-We have further presented the genes with abslute mean SHAP values >0.002.

-Supplementary Figure 7: Kaplan-Meier survival curves of the test cohort predicted by the models (green) or on observed data (blue) after random selections of 4,499 genes and not used by DeepOS.
-Random gene selections are detailed in Supplementary Table 2.
-Log-rank p-values are depicted.
+Patient numbers are represented above the bars. b, Concordance indexes after few shot learning on BRCA, LUAD and LUSC from DeepOS with overall C-index of 0.67 c, Kaplan-Meier survival curves comparing DeepOS predictions after few shot learning on BRCA, LUAD and LUSC and the observed survival with log-rank p-value=0.61.

+Supplementary Figure 7: Kaplan-Meier survival curves predicted by a model trained with the full set of gene expression compared to the observed curve of OS among patients in the training (a), the validation (b) and the test cohort (c) demonstrating important overfitting more easily identified visually that computationally, supporting the importance of survival curve analysis.

-Supplementary Figure 8: Heatmap of the mean SHAP values of the 18 genes (with absolute mean SHAP value > 0.002), according to the tumor type.
+Supplementary Figure 8: a, Gaussian distribution of the mean SHAP values.
+We have further presented the genes with abslute mean SHAP values >0.002, b, Heatmap of the mean SHAP values of the 10 genes (with absolute mean SHAP value > 0.002), according to the tumor type.
 Blue and red respectively indicate a positive and a negative correlation between high gene expression and poor prognosis estimation.

+Supplementary Figure 9: SAVAE-Cox model (Self Attention Variational Auto Encoder - Cox). a.
+A pre-training step used an auto-encoder with self-attention.
+The auto-encoder architecture has a bottleneck shape for latent space representation with an encoder part that reduces dimension and a decoder part.
+The training consisted in outputting the input RNA-seq using a discriminator model, for 300 epochs on the train set. b.
+We fine-tuned the pre-trained encoder part with the Cox-loss on the survival data for 30 epochs.

 Supplementary Tables Legends